To become law, it needs 60 Senate votes. Right now it has 51. Republicans need 7 Democrats to cross over—and no Democrats have said they will.

 |---|

-Source: Congress.gov Roll Call #102, April 10, 2025 · Downloaded March 16, 2026
+Source: Congress.gov Roll Call #102, April 10, 2025 · Last checked April 12, 2026

 Just Saying News is an independent site with no political affiliation.
 We don't take ads, we don't endorse candidates or bills, and we don't lobby.
 Every source on this page links to the original.
 If you spot an error, we want to know.

 In the Senate, most bills need 60 votes to move to a final vote.
 This is called the filibuster.
 Republicans control 53 seats.
 They need 7 Democrats to cross over—and Democrats have said they won't.
 Unless Republicans change the rules (which several of them have said they won't do), this bill is expected to fall short.
-It doesn't mean the fight is over—it can come back.

 In Congress—barely.
 The most recent House vote passed 218–213 with only one Democrat (Rep. Henry Cuellar of Texas) voting yes.
 In opinion polls, it looks different: surveys from Gallup, Pew, and Harvard/Harris all find broad majority support—including large shares of Democrats and independents—for voter ID requirements.